rwilson504/Blogger/powerapps-portal-azureb2c-ad-provider/powerapps-portal-azureb2c-ad-provider.md

-# Power Apps Portal - Configure Azure AD Provider in Azure B2C

 It is recommended that you no longer use Local Login authentication for Power Apps Portal but instead utilize Azure Active Directory B2C to provide this type of authentication.
 See [Migrate identity providers to Azure AD B2C
 ](https://docs.microsoft.com/en-us/powerapps/maker/portals/configure/migrate-identity-providers)

-Configuring the B2C providers is fairly straightforward utilizing the the new preview interface [Configure the Azure Active Directory B2C provider](https://docs.microsoft.com/en-us/powerapps/maker/portals/configure/configure-azure-ad-b2c-provider).
+Configuring the B2C providers is fairly straightforward utilizing the new preview interface [Configure the Azure Active Directory B2C provider](https://docs.microsoft.com/en-us/powerapps/maker/portals/configure/configure-azure-ad-b2c-provider).
 Make sure you navigate to the preview version of the Maker portal for now to access this, [https://make.preview.powerapps.com/](https://make.preview.powerapps.com/).

 For this article my goals were the following.
-* Set the existing Azure AD and Local Login configuration as deprectated authentication mechanisms within the portal to migrate the users to B2C.
+* Set the existing Azure AD and Local Login configuration as deprecated authentication mechanisms within the portal to migrate the users to B2C.
 * Allow user to authenticate to B2C using Azure AD, Google or create local B2C account.

 ![Original log in screen](https://user-images.githubusercontent.com/7444929/148592406-10108368-93ab-4308-a721-23f4412a8a22.png "Original Login Screen")

-## Depreacate Old Providers
+## Deprecate Old Providers

-Once I had run through the [instructions](https://docs.microsoft.com/en-us/powerapps/maker/portals/configure/configure-azure-ad-b2c-provider) for configuring the Azure B2C authentication I then had to mark the Local Login and Azure AD authentication mehtods as deprecated.
-This ensures that when existing users log into the Portal using those methods they will then be asked to migrate their account to B2C.
+Once I had run through the [instructions](https://docs.microsoft.com/en-us/powerapps/maker/portals/configure/configure-azure-ad-b2c-provider) for configuring the Azure B2C authentication I then had to mark the Local Login and Azure AD authentication methods as deprecated.
+This ensures that when existing users log into the Portal using those methods, they will then be asked to migrate their account to B2C.

 ![Account Migration](https://user-images.githubusercontent.com/7444929/148592949-b3d4f3ad-e5e2-48a4-92b3-624f5d7a14c8.png "Account Migration Screen")